-- The GOP Team will organise and execute the ground-based observations dedicated to filtering and necessary for the generation of the Level-3 products, for the candidates indicated and following the requirements issued by the PMC, according to a timeline compatible with the release approach illustrated in Section 4.3. - Ground-based data products (Lg, see Section 4.1) produced under responsibility of the GOP Team will be provided to the PMC for filtering and production of L3 products.
-The ground-based data products will be made accessible to ESA, for their release after the publication of the planetary parameters, or no later than six months after the completion of the ground-based observations. - Authorship of scientific papers resulting from activities of the selected GOP Team will be subject to the scientific publication policy guidelines reported in Section 8.
+- The GOP Team(s) will organise and execute the ground-based observations dedicated to filtering and necessary for the generation of the Level-3 products, for the candidates indicated and following the requirements issued by the PMC, according to a timeline compatible with the release approach illustrated in Section 4.3. - Ground-based data products (Lg, see Section 4.1) produced by the GOP Team(s) will be provided to the PMC for filtering and production of L3 products.
+The ground-based data products will be made accessible to ESA, for their release according to the approach illustrated in Section 4.3, in parallel with the data release requirements applied by the ground-based facility(ies) used to acquire the data. - Authorship of scientific papers resulting from activities of the selected GOP Team(s) will be subject to the scientific publication policy guidelines reported in Section 8.

-Using the deliveries from the GOP Team, the PMC will be responsible to routinely update the Level-2 products and generate and deliver the Level-3 products of the prime sample to SOC, in line with the release approach illustrated in Section 4.3 and Figure 4.
+Using the deliveries from the GOP Team(s), the PMC will be responsible to routinely update the Level-2 products and generate and deliver the Level-3 products of the "prime sample" to SOC, in line with the release approach illustrated in Section 4.3 and Figure 4.

-ESA, with the support of the Ground-based observations Scientist in the SWT (see Section 5.2.1), will monitor and verify the correct execution of the GOP Team activities; ESA will be responsible to make the data products and scientific results of the ground-based observations accessible to the community through the PLATO science archive.
+The SWT (see Section 5.2.1), will be tasked to monitor and verify the correct execution of the GOP Team(s) activities; ESA will be responsible to make the data products and scientific results of the ground-based observations accessible to the community through the PLATO science archive.